 Why Charging for Travel Time Matters?

-Many service businesses treat travel as a “cost of doing business” and absorb it into their overhead.
+Many service businesses view travel as a “cost of doing business” and absorb it into their operating expenses.
 This approach works fine for local routes with short distances, but it becomes unsustainable when you’re covering larger territories or dealing with traffic-heavy urban areas.

 The Hidden Costs of “Free” Travel: